 9929 109 St NW, Edmonton

 Last week me and Jamie decided to go to Pampa during lunch for Downtown Dining Week.
 It’s 15$ compared to the regular 25$ for lunch.
 Pampa is located right on 109th street right off Jasper.
 There is some meter parking in front (but be wary of tow-away times), and around the perimeter.
-I live really close, so I just walked that day.
+I live really close, so we just walked that day.
 They are on open table, and I highly suggest making reservations because they can get really full during peak hours.

 EDIT: I also went again the following week for their 2nd annual bacon feast!
 It’s only happening for the month of April so there’s still a few weeks to try it.
 They have 2 additional meats: the bacon-wrapped boneless veal leg, and the marinated crispy pork belly.
 They also have a chocolate cake that is filled with bacon-infused caramel sauce.
 Delicious!
 Another cool thing is that they also offer a cooking class!
 You can learn trade secrets on how to prepare and grill Brazilian-style BBQ, make meat-stuffed bread, and tropical guava cheesecake for dessert!
 It definitely sounds like it’d be a cool and fun experience!

 They have a relatively extensive drink menu, where they make unique cocktails.
 Most of the cocktails are at least 2oz and around ~10$ for the most part, so per oz it’s pretty average.
 This can quickly escape you though, because a few drinks in and you’d be 30$ down the drain!
-Alternatively, they also have water, however they have the Q water filtration system and charge 2$ for unlimited water.

 The interior is nicely decorated, with some large tables and smaller tables.
 There is a large salad bar area, where they offer 50+ fresh and house-made salad bar items, featuring different kinds of salads, vegetables, Brazilian back bean stew, white rice, and artisan breads.
 The first time I came here, I did peak around and try a bit of all the different kinds of salads, but honestly, I just get a few greens to make my plate look nice, get a bit of rice and then wait for the meat to circle around.